greggman/dekapng/readme.md

 # dekapng

-A library to make giant PNGs in the client
+A library to make giant PNGs in the browser.

 [Example](https://greggman.github.io/dekapng/)